A. Scope and Responsibility

 D. The Safe Campus Program

 While there are specific regulatory requirements for hospitals and late night retail operations regarding workplace violence that do not apply to general University operations, we do recognize that individual attacks on faculty, staff and students can and have occurred due to domestic violence or workplace violence.
-As part of maintaining a healthy, safe working environment, the University has developed and administers one UW Violence in the Workplace Policy and Procedure through the Human Resource’s Violence Prevention and Response Program.
-Information on the program/policies is published on the UW website at www.washington.edu/admin/hr/polproc/work-violence/index.html.
+As part of maintaining a healthy, safe working environment, the University’s Human Resources provides a detailed Workplace Violance Policy and SafeCampus offers Violence Prevention & Response Training.

 University services include nighttime safety escort services, counseling sessions, a dedicated assessment team, and informational materials and training, but services are not limited to these items.